BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 We have updated HSDO so each HAProxy only sends requests to USP origins of the same AZ.
 And the Network Load Balancers still send traffic to the HAProxys, on multiple AZs.

-Removing inter-AZ traffic was not that much work to do and we quickly saw the difference: **45% cost savings**.
+Removing inter-AZ traffic was not that much work and we quickly saw the difference: **45% cost savings**.

 ![The costs of this platform, where v3 was deployed in mid-November 2020](/images/posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users/aws-cost-explorer-oct-to-dec-2020.png)
 <center><i>The costs of this platform, where v3 was deployed in mid-November 2020</i></center>